-An association is established between a host and a controller when the host connects to a controller's Admin Queue using the Fabrics Connect command.
+An association is established between a host and a controller when the host connects to a controller's Admin Queue using the Fabrics Connect command (refer to section 3.3).
 Within the Connect command, the host specifies the Host NQN, NVM Subsystem NQN, Host Identifier, and may request a specific Controller ID or indicate that it may accept a connection to any available controller.
+A controller has only one association at a time.